magic-research/magic-boost/README.md

 </div>

 ## 📢 News
 * **[2024.05.26]** Release refinement code for Instant3D and InstantMesh.
-Better mesh refinement method and more coarse-stage models support are coming soon, stay tuned!
+Better refinement method and more coarse-stage models support are coming soon, stay tuned!
 * **[2024.04.09]** Release MagicBoost paper and project page.

 ## ⚒️ Installation